keep-learning-new/book/README.md

-classic chemistry textbooks in English and Chinese share and backup
+classic textbooks with logic learning order in English and Chinese share and backup